Contact you local AFI to be considered for an ABFP contribution to supplement other f

 The most difficult businesses to demonstrate viability are those built around new and unproven products and services and/or those being established by inexperience owners.

 Some highly regulated industries may not be considered for support as their risk may be above the risk-tolerance level of lenders and funders.
-Check with your local AFI.
+Check with your local IFI.

-** Where eligible applicants have secured financing from a participating local AFI, AIC may, at its full discretion, defer to the AFI's policies regarding full-time businesses, types of business registrations and business viability subject to ABFP constraints.
+** Where eligible applicants have secured financing from a participating local IFI, AIC may, at its full discretion, defer to the IFI's policies regarding full-time businesses, types of business registrations and business viability subject to ABFP constraints.

 Eligible business but not owned 100%